 Washington is looking to gain a better understanding of what interoperable systems are in the state.
 The SIEC will sponsor an interoperability assessment to show where there are gaps in the system, and create a map based on this assessment.
 This will allow for a better understanding of which areas are lacking in funding and would be eligible for grants to enhance interoperability.

-Through increasing the efficiency and effectiveness of the SIEC funding and grant opportunities will become more accessible throughout the state
+Through increasing the efficiency and effectiveness of the SIEC, funding and grant opportunities will become more accessible throughout the state.

-Tribal
+ITribal

 The State of Washington has 29 federally recognized Tribes, along with 5 non-federally recognized Tribes.
 A 2019 SCIP goal established a Tribal representative as a formal member of the SIEC.
 Cowlitz Tribe member Dan Meyer, also representing the Affiliated Tribes of Northwest Indians (ANTI), was appointed to that seat.
 Many (but not all) Tribes in the State are participants in the ATNI, which develops and pursues regional strategies for the development, protection and advancement of the interests of member Tribes and their people in the areas represented by ATNI committees which include cultural affairs, economic development, human and social services, natural resources and environment, Tribal governance, and ad hoc task forces.